mat-0/cheltenham-open-data/index.md

 ![Logo](/images/logo.jpg){:width="832px"}

 <!-- weather_marker starts -->
-## On Monday, 27 October 2025
+## On Tuesday, 28 October 2025

-- The average temperature today is 12.25˚C,
+- The average temperature today is 12.35˚C,
-- With highs of 13.32˚C and lows of 11.5˚C,
+- With highs of 13.32˚C and lows of 12.04˚C,
-- It may feel like 11.75˚C with overcast clouds
+- It may feel like 11.73˚C with overcast clouds
-- The wind speed is 4.47m/s and visibility is 10000m
+- The wind speed is 4.02m/s and visibility is 10000m
-- The pressure is 1008hPa and humidity is 85%
+- The pressure is 1007hPa and humidity is 80%
-- The sun will rise at 06:53 and set at 16:50
+- The sun will rise at 06:55 and set at 16:48

 <!-- weather_marker ends -->